 Have you suffered a serious injury while on the job or developed a mental condition or occupational disease due to working conditions?
-If so, then you may have a claim for workers' compensation benefits; however, filing a workers' comp claim does not guarantee that you will receive the full extent of benefits to which you are entitled.
+If so, then you may have a claim for workers' compensation benefits under Wisconsin law; however, filing a workers' comp claim does not guarantee that you will receive the full extent of benefits to which you are entitled.

-At The Previant Law Firm, S.C., our team of skilled Milwaukee workers' comp lawyers helps injured workers bring successful work injury claims and appeals.
-As Wisconsin’s oldest workers' compensation law firm, we have handled cases involving every type of work accident, occupational disease, and work-related injury.
+At The Previant Law Firm, S.C., our team of skilled workers' comp attorneys helps injured workers bring successful work injury claims and appeals.
+As Wisconsin’s oldest workers' compensation law firm, we have handled cases involving every type of work accidents, occupational diseases, and work-related injuries.
 You can rely on us to help you!

 Contact Us Online or Call (414) 240-1185 for a FREE Review of Your Workers' Compensation Claim